AakashCode12/Smartometer/README.md

+## Earlier I had a node version of this application.
+Now I am trying to make a Django version of the application.

 ##### I made this project in the 1st year of my college and won the 2nd prize in Technova (hosted by CSI department of college).
 ##### Smartometer is a Web Application that reduces the cost of hiring people to snap photos of electricity and water meters.